89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 30: Competitive Landscape]**

 "Traditional security companies like Norton and McAfee have low engagement and high churn.
 Gaming companies like Supercell and King have high engagement but no real-world impact.
-PQShield is the first to combine both - real security with gaming engagement."
+PQ359 is the first to combine both - real security with gaming engagement."

 **[SLIDE 31: Target Demographics]**